 Humans love to be touched.
 It’s an undeniable fact, and it doesn’t matter if it’s a full-on squishy bear hug or a massage.
-Sure, touch is one of the most important things you can give to your body.
+Sure, touch is one of the most important things you can give your body.
 And we can talk more about the importance of skin-to-skin contact.

-Skin-to-skin contact from a hug, massage, or even a session in the bedroom can be a potent way to support your health, from lowering your blood pressure and heart rate to boosting your immune system and also giving you pain relief.
+Skin-to-skin contact from a hug, massage, or even a session in the bedroom can be a potent way to support your health, from lowering your blood pressure and heart rate to boosting your immune system and giving you pain relief.
 As we all know, it also helps us to feel less stressed and anxious.

 Babies and skin-to-skin contact

 From a very early age, babies crave being held and touched.
 Studies have shown that our immune systems can suffer without skin-to-skin contact as a baby.
 Babies who haven’t experienced enough cuddles, touch, and general affection can often be susceptible to illnesses.
 It’s thought that lack of being nurtured leaves babies feeling stressed and vulnerable.
 The high levels of stress hormones can harm their developing immune system.